-"Our vision was to create a product that allowed people to experience their chosen headphones' full potential and sonic signature."Tags: News, Technology & Innovation, Lina, Design & Craft, Lina Amp,
+"Our vision was to create a product that allowed people to experience their chosen headphones' full potential and sonic signature."Tags: News, Technology & Innovation, Lina, Design & Craft, Lina Amp, Products,

 Following our in-depth look at the Lina Network DAC, we talk to the dCS engineering team about creating our first-ever standalone headphone amplifier.
 Here, the team discuss our design goals, the experience we set out to provide for listeners, and the challenges of making an amp that can serve a vast range of headphones and head-fi setups.

 When we began work on the Lina Headphone Amplifier – a project that started over three years ago – our vision was to create a product that allowed people to experience their chosen headphones' full potential and sonic signature.
 We also wanted to ensure that our amplifier could drive a vast range of designs – from sensitive IEMS to planars – and honour their unique sound and character.

 This might sound like a simple objective, but it's a complex feat due to the wide variation in headphone requirements and characteristics.
 As dCS Director of Product Development Chris Hales points out, there are considerable variations in load impedance – which can range from eight ohms to two kiloohms.
 Whilst it would be sensible to assume that an amplifier should deliver more voltage to headphones with a high load impedance and less to those with a lower output impedance to generate equal listening volumes, this theory doesn’t work for all headphones.
 Planars, for example, require both high voltage and high current – disproving this rule.